awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `ProcessorFeatures`  <a name="cfn-rds-dbinstance-processorfeatures"></a>
 The number of CPU cores and the number of threads per core for the DB instance class of the DB instance\.
+This setting doesn't apply to RDS Custom\.
 *Required*: No
 *Type*: List of [ProcessorFeature](aws-properties-rds-dbinstance-processorfeature.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PromotionTier`  <a name="cfn-rds-dbinstance-promotiontier"></a>
 A value that specifies the order in which an Aurora Replica is promoted to the primary instance after a failure of the existing primary instance\.
 For more information, see [ Fault Tolerance for an Aurora DB Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Backups.html#Aurora.Managing.FaultTolerance) in the *Amazon Aurora User Guide*\.
+This setting doesn't apply to RDS Custom\.
 Default: 1
 Valid Values: 0 \- 15
 *Required*: No